danielchookboklee/RhymingDictionaryUsingIPA/README.md

 Sole author of the project is @danielchookboklee.

 ## License
-Planned license upon completion is the MIT License.
+Planned license is the MIT License.

 ## Project status
 Development has slowed on this project and may pick up again one day.